hieptl/netflix-clone/README.md

 Figure 5.
 How virtual dom works - Step 3.

 <a id="building-netflix"></a>
-## __7. Building Netflix.__
+## __6. Building Netflix.__

 <a id="how-to-import-sample-data-to-firebase"></a>
-### __7.1.
+### __6.1.
 How to Import Sample Data to Firebase.__

-- Step 1: Access the browser, go to https://firebase.google.com and click on "Sign in" button.
+- Step 1: Access the browser, go to https://firebase.google.com and click on the "Sign in" button.

 <a id="figure6"></a>
 <img src="./md-images/firebase1.png" alt="drawing" width="666"/>

 Figure 6: Firebase realtime database - Step 1.

-- Step 2: Sign in to Firebase by using gmail account, input user's name and password and then click on "Next" button.
+- Step 2: Sign in to Firebase by using a Gmail account, input the user's name and password and then click on the "Next" button.

 <a id="figure7"></a>
 <img src="./md-images/firebase2.png" alt="drawing" width="666"/>